 What does this mean for growers and buyers?

-All direct transactions at the Royal FloraHolland marketplace will only be concluded digitally by the end of 2020 at the latest.
-This will help the sector to fully comply with the tightened financial legislation in Europe.
-Moreover, digitisation increases the efficiency and speed of both supply and demand.
-In doing so, Royal FloraHolland is taking the next step in the digital transformation of the floriculture sector.
+All direct transactions at the Royal FloraHolland marketplace will be made digitally by the end of 2020 at the latest.
+100% Digital will increase the efficiency of both the supply and the demand and will help us as an industry to comply with the tightened financial laws in Europe.
+100% Digital brings opportunities and reduces the risk of errors, for example.
+With the entire industry, we are taking the next step towards digitization.

 For growers, this means that their supply has to be available online on Floriday by the end of 2020.
 For buyers, it means that they will place all orders through the digital platforms FloraMondo, FloraXchange and Blueroots.
 Both growers and buyers can do so via a link in their own software or via the digital system provided by Royal FloraHolland.
 In practice, this means that the Connect-EAB will be discontinued in the future.

 PSD2 stands for Payment Services Directive 2.
 Or in Dutch, '2e betaaldienstrichtlijn'.
 The first PSD guideline dates from 2007.
 These guidelines resulted in an exception being made for trade platforms and marketplaces, such as Royal FloraHolland.

 PSD2 came into force in the Netherlands in early 2019, which meant that the aforementioned exception was abolished and the requirements for companies providing payment services were tightened up.
 Royal FloraHolland was aware of PSD2 early on, but the exact Dutch interpretation of this European directive only became clear at the beginning of 2019.
 In consultation with legal experts and De Nederlandse Bank, the possibilities of qualifying for the so-called ‘commercial agent exception’ were examined.